Arreborn/nvim-config/README.md

   changes should work just as they used to, just faster and prettier.
 - **250303**: Finally figured out some nice keybinds for `mini.surround`.
   Welcome back to the fold.
+- **250303**: Mentioning folds triggered my obsession with trying to get folds working again.
+This might get deleted real quick if it still feels wonky.
+But for now, folding is back.